-Ideally, the rice should be cooked and it should only be fed as an occasional treat and may be combined with cut-up fruit or vegetables to enhance the nutritional benefit of the food.
-Read on for more information on the nutritional benefits of feeding rice, and other dietary considerations for your pet bird.
+Ideally, the rice should be cooked without seasonings, it should only be fed as an occasional treat, and it may be combined with cut-up fruit or vegetables to enhance its nutritional benefit.
+Read on for more information on the benefits of feeding rice to cockatiels and other dietary considerations for your pet bird.

 The cockatiel is a small species of parrot.
-It is a popular pet bird because it is small, easy to handle, and can be tamed easily.
-Occasionally, one might learn to say a few words, although this should not be your primary consideration when choosing this species because it is more likely that yours will chirp and chirp, rather than speak.
+It is a popular pet bird because it is small and easy to handle and can be tamed easily.
+Occasionally, one might learn to say a few words, though this should not be your primary consideration when choosing this species because other parrot species are more prolific linguistically.

 Rice and Cockatiels

 Although your cockatiel can eat raw, uncooked rice, it is better to cook it first.
 Cooking will soften the rice and bring out the flavors.
 Your bird will appreciate the effort.
-Boil the rice, drain off any excess water, and do not include seasoning or other additives during the cooking stage.
-Absolutely avoid packaged rice and rice meals meant for human consumption.
+Thoroughly wash the rice before cooking it.
+If you’re choosing to prepare rice on a stove, boil the rice, drain off any excess water, and do not include seasoning or other additives during the cooking stage.
+When preparing rice using a rice cooker, draining isn’t necessary.
+There’s no right or wrong here, as long as you don’t season the rice.
+In addition, you should use non-Teflon cookware regardless of the preparation method you use.
+It is best to avoid packaged rice and rice meals meant for human consumption.

 Once cooked, you can add some chopped vegetables.
 This will help improve the nutrient profile of the treat and may make it even more appealing.